Comparisons / Haystack vs LangChain

 Haystack vs LangChain: Which Agent Framework to Use?

-Haystack haystack by deepset is a framework for building nlp and llm pipelines.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+Haystack by deepset is a framework for building NLP and LLM pipelines.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers